cbalmaceda/stock-analysis/README.md

 ## Summary

 Overall, the refactored code had an advantage of being faster than the code used in the module.
 The disadvantage for me was receiving a lot of syntax errors and figuring out how to write the code.
+It also took a lot longer due to having to test the code several times and having to debugg.

 I had several difficulties with this week’s challenge.
 I felt there was little guidance and a lot of sections in the module were not clear, unlike last week.
 It was frustrating for me since I’m new to coding.